Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Estimates for 2-Associated Stirling Numbers

 \subsection{Proof of Lemma~\ref{upper-lem_simple}}

 In the rest of this section, we prove Lemma~\ref{upper-lem_simple}.
-To upper bound the binomial coefficients in Lemma~\ref{two_basic_bound}, we need the following well-known estimates for factorials; we include the proof for completeness.
+To upper bound binomial coefficients when proving Lemma~\ref{referee-big}, we need the following two upper bounds; for completeness we include their short~proofs.